siddhanthramani/insightsoncode/README.md

 # insightsoncode
 We help B2B software businesses understand their customers, their product and track customer-product fit.

+Insightsoncode can
+1. help you understand how each customer uses your product.
+2. help you understand your product better and analyze product performance - both from a time and cost perspective
+3. help you understand how your customers use your features/products in aggregate and validate customer-product fit

 <br>
 We log 6 different information to gain insights (CPE-NBC Framework).